Tnoxn/Tristan_Zhou--2023-2024--Sprint-1-Arduino-Interrupts/Design Logs.md

 - Functional Arduino Interrupts on MEGA

-- Function Arduino Interrupts on Diligent (MEGA Clone)
+- Functional Arduino Interrupts on Diligent (MEGA Clone)

 #Progress Logs (Abstract)

 - Got Interrupts working on MEGA Feb 5
+    - See MEGA board Interrupt Success
+    - See MEGAInterrupt.ino
+    - See Sprint 1 Circuit Diagrams

 - Got Interrupt working on Diligent Feb 11

+  - See